Legal Representation For Contractor & Builder Disputes

 VI.
 OTHER ISSUES

-On many jobs – either new-build, improvement, consumer, or commercial — the sub-contractor has rights against the general contractor, if the subcontractor is not paid.
-A mechanic’s lien is the usual option, but lien waivers can diminish those plus a mechanic’s lien is an “inchoate lien” which means, it stays with the property, only, and the party having a lien may not force the of the property.
-An unpaid contractor or subcontractor can instead pursue a claim under Pennsylvania’s Contractor and Subcontractor Payment Act, found here.
-Click here for our analysis.
-This allows for steep interest to be paid on the unpaid amount, plus, the unpaid party can seek an award the payment of his or her attorney fees, if that person is the prevailing party.
+On many jobs—whether new-build, improvement, consumer, or commercial—the subcontractor has rights against the general contractor if the subcontractor is not paid.
+A mechanic’s lien is the usual option, but lien waivers can diminish those.
+Furthermore, a mechanic’s lien is an “inchoate lien,” meaning it stays only with the property, and the party holding the lien may not force the sale of the property.

 New Number: 412.326.0468